charmplusplus/charm/doc/debugger/manual.rst

 The system provides the following features:

--  Provides a means to easily access and view the major programmer visible entities, including array elements and messages in queues, across the parallel machine during program execution.
+-  Provides a means to easily access and view the major programmer-visible entities, including array elements and messages in queues, across the parallel machine during program execution.
 Objects and messages are extracted as raw data, and interpreted by the debugger.